severeum/go-severeum/cmd/clef/README.md

 ## UI API

-These msevods needs to be implemented by a UI listener.
+These methods needs to be implemented by a UI listener.

-By starting the signer with the switch `--stdio-ui-test`, the signer will invoke all known msevods, and expect the UI to respond with denials.
+By starting the signer with the switch `--stdio-ui-test`, the signer will invoke all known methods, and expect the UI to respond with denials.
 This can be used during development to ensure that the API is (at least somewhat) correctly implemented.
 See `pythonsigner`, which can be invoked via `python3 pythonsigner.py test` to perform the 'denial-handshake-test'.

-All msevods in this API uses object-based parameters, so that there can be no mixups of parameters: each piece of data is accessed by key.
+All methods in this API uses object-based parameters, so that there can be no mixups of parameters: each piece of data is accessed by key.

 See the [ui api changelog](intapi_changelog.md) for information about changes to this API.